 Platform and Launcher

 The instrument is accommodated on top of the platform accounting for the demanding stability and thermal requirements of the high-resolution optical remote sensing system.
 The platform comprises highly accurate attitude control and a high rate data processing chain.
-The satellite dimensions are compatible with the fairing of the Indian PSLV (Polar Satellite Launch Vehicle) launcher, which is able to lift the satellite into the required orbit.
+The satellite dimensions are compatible with the fairing of the Falcon 9 launcher by Space X, which is able to lift the satellite into the required orbit.